<

 brought into the back country as a buffer against the Indians.

-The Beverley Patent lay right at the gap in the Blue Ridge which these
+The Beverley Patent lay at that gap in the Blue Ridge which would enable these

-Indians would use as "they made for Stanton [Staunton]."
+Indians to pass as "they made for Stanton [Staunton]."

 Blair had also received a